 Steve’s bag slipped off his shoulder at the impact and several brushes, markers, a pair of scissors and three tape rolls scattered over the floor as Steve stumbled back.
 In the last moment a warm hand closed around his wrist and prevented him from falling flat on his ass as Steve flailed helplessly with his other arm, losing his portfolio in the process, before finally regaining his balance.

 “Shi- I mean, I’m so sorry!“ Steve apologised and hectically kneeled down to pick up the mess.
 Luckily his portfolio seemed to have survived the fall undamaged, as did his supplies.
 “I was just looking for the art room, didn’t pay much attention and really didn’t hear you.”
 Damn his left ear for being that bad.
-Maybe he should consider getting hearing aids after all.
+Maybe he should consider wearing his hearing aids after all.

 “It’s fine, I wasn’t looking where I was going, either,” a male voice assured him.
 “Are you okay?”
 The man crouched down next to Steve and handed him his glasses that thankfully weren’t broken.
 He helped him gather the brushes that were strewn all over the floor and reached underneath the heaters on the wall to grab a marker that had gone astray.